NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Experimental Results

 As the compression ratio increases, the advantages of our designs remain evident, although the performance gap between NEFT-Compact and NEFT-Hybrid narrows.
 This is mainly due to tighter computational constraints at high compression levels, which require smaller input patch sizes for Transformer encoders.
 However, smaller patches reduce the available feature context for self-attention, limiting the ability to capture long-range dependencies.
 In contrast, CNN encoders, which specialize in local feature extraction, maintain more consistent performance under these conditions.
 Consequently, the performance of Transformer-based encoders approaches that of CNN-based models, underscoring the robustness and adaptability of the hybrid design under stringent constraints.

-In mobile deployment scenarios, encoder-side complexity becomes a particularly critical factor, as illustrated in \Cref{fig:efficiency_encoder}.
-While the NEFT base model exhibits higher encoder complexity, its nearly 20~dB reconstruction gain and the increasing computational capabilities of modern devices make it well suited for high-performance mobile platforms.
+In mobile deployment scenarios, encoder-side complexity becomes a particularly critical factor.
+As illustrated in \Cref{fig:efficiency_encoder}, although the NEFT base model exhibits higher encoder complexity than the two baselines, its nearly 20\,dB reconstruction accuracy gain, together with the increasing computational capabilities of modern devices, make it well suited for high-performance mobile platforms.
 Moreover, the multi-level KD framework and hybrid architecture deliver significant efficiency gains.
 NEFT-Edge, in particular, achieves both lower encoder complexity and better performance than ExtendNLNet, demonstrating the effectiveness of the proposed lightweight strategy.